 Au Jardin des Carmes

-The tomato, basil and mozzarella salad that I had was pure summer in a dish and the ambience is really romantic, be sure to make a reservation and ask for the secret garden in the back of the restaurant.
+The tomato, basil, and mozzarella salad that I had was pure summer in a dish and the ambiance is really romantic, be sure to make a reservation and ask for the secret garden in the back of the restaurant.